interactiveaudiolab/voogle/README.md

 **Note:** You must have [Node.js](https://nodejs.org/en/) installed before you can run `npm install`.

 ## Available Datasets
-Any collection of audio files can be used as the sounds returned by Voogle in response to a vocal query.
+Any collection of audio files can be used as sounds returned by Voogle in response to a vocal query.
 The Interactive Audio Lab has released 2 datasets specifically for the training of query-by-vocal-imitation models: [Vocal Imitation Set](https://zenodo.org/record/1340763#.XAap0mhKiM8) and [VocalSketch](https://zenodo.org/record/1251982#.XAap1WhKiM8) [1, 2].
 A small test dataset for demos can be downloaded [here](https://www.dropbox.com/s/lkj55uvz4z26i8d/test_dataset.zip?dl=1).

 Audio files should be placed in [`data/audio/<dataset_name>`](data/audio/).
 The dataset used during execution can be specified in [`config.yaml`](config.yaml).